-Must start with a '{' in the first position and end with '}' in the last position
+Must start with a '{' in the first position and end with '}' in the last position after any white space has been trimmed.

 '{' in any position other than the first is treated as a literal

 '}' in any position other than the last position is treated as a literal.